abclop99/abclop99.github.io/_posts/2023-09-12-face-autofocus.markdown

 description: |
     This program is ArduCam's `FocuserExample.py` modified to autofocus on any detected faces, if any, when `f` is pressed.
+    It runs on an Nvidia Jetson Orin NX 16G.

     - It uses Mediapipe's face detection to acquire face bounding boxes.
     - Modified `JetsonCamera.py` to accept a function to modify the displayed image